agnivade/agnivade.github.io/_posts/2019-01-21-vet-analyzer.md

 To quickly recap-

 1. We saw the basic layout of all analyzers.
-2. We used the inspect pass to filter the AST nodes that we want.
+2. We used the `inspect` pass to filter the AST nodes that we want.
 3. Once we got our node, we used the `pass.TypesInfo.Type` map to give us type information about an object.
 4. We used that to verify that the received object comes from the `database/sql` package and is of type `*sql.DB`.
 5. Then we extracted the first argument from the `CallExpr` and checked whether the string is a valid SQL query or not.

 This was a short demo of how to go about writing a vet analyzer.
-Of course, sql strings do not need to appear in `Exec` functions, nor does the type need to be `*sql.DB`.
+Note that sql strings can also appear in other libraries like [sqlx](https://github.com/jmoiron/sqlx) or [gorm](https://github.com/jinzhu/gorm).
+Matching objects only with type of `*sql.DB` is not enough.
+One needs to maintain a list of type and method names to be matched.
 But I have kept things simple for the sake of the article.
 The full source code is available [here](https://github.com/agnivade/sqlargs).
 Please feel free to download and run `sqlargs` on your codebase.
-If you find a mistake in the article, please feel free to point it out in the comments !
+If you find a mistake in the article, please do point it out in the comments !